vlstill/presentations/concur_a2018/pres.md

 *claim*: For any lasso in explicit execution there is a lasso in symbolic execution if the following holds:

-- only add branch conditions to that are not already implied by the path condition
+- only add branch conditions that are not already implied by the path condition

 . . .